Sanju525/Flask_App/README.md

 mysql_db: 'flask_app'
 ```

-After installing the packages and configuring database you are ready to deploy the application
+After installing the packages and configuring the database you are ready to deploy the application.

 ### Run the application
 ```shell